-Two significant studies will be completed on the Diamond Fork drainage fish and wildlife resources in FY 2019.
-One study is anticipated to recommend instream flow regimes for Sixth Water and Diamond Fork creeks ecosystem restoration and maintenance.
-The other will identify opportunities for man-made interventions in Diamond Fork Creek to promote improved fish and riparian habitat and stream function.
-Based on these studies, work during 2020 will include NEPA analysis and implementation of the recommendations from the two studies. \$630,000
+Two significant studies were completed on the Diamond Fork drainage fish and wildlife resources.
+One study recommended instream flow regimes for Sixth Water and Diamond Fork creeks ecosystem restoration and maintenance.
+The other identified needs for and opportunities for man-made interventions in Diamond Fork Creek to promote improved fish and riparian habitat and stream function.
+NEPA analysis will be completed early in FY 2021 and implementation of the recommendations from the two studies will begin in FY 2021.